EDZ - Direxion Daily MSCI Emerging Markets Bear 3X ETF

 - What is EDZ?

 - EDZ is the ticker symbol for Direxion Daily MSCI Emerging Markets Bear 3X ETF, an listed exchange-traded fund.
-The Direxion Daily MSCI Emerging Markets Bull and Bear 3X ETFs seek daily investment results, before fees and expenses, of 300%, or 300% of the inverse (or opposite), of the performance of the MSCI Emerging Markets IndexSM.
-There is no guarantee these funds will achieve their stated investment objectives.
+The Direxion Daily MSCI Emerging Markets Bear 3X ETF (EDZ) is structured to deliver daily investment outcomes that reflect three times the inverse (or opposite) performance of the MSCI Emerging Markets Index.
+This target is measured before accounting for any fees or expenses.
 Listed on AMEX.
 EDZ is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the EDZ options snapshot look like today?